ryanf9802/setup-and-configuration/README.md

 Each script is self-contained and can be executed independently.
 However, for a full system setup, follow the order outlined in the [Operation Steps](#operation-steps) section.

-### Contributing

-Contributions are welcome!
-Feel free to submit issues and pull requests to improve these scripts and introduce functionality.

 ## Operation Steps

 ### Powershell Setup